react-dnd/react-dnd/README.md

 ### Drop Target API

-Specifies drag behavior of a component in this object.
+Implement to specify drop behavior of a component.

 * `enter(item)`, `leave(item)`, `over(item)` — optionally implement these to perform side effects (e.g. might use `over` for reordering items when they overlap).
 If you need to render different states when drop target is active or hovered, it is easier to use `this.getDropState(type)` in `render` method.
 * `acceptDrop(item)` — optionally implement this method to perform some action when drop occurs.